 Or maybe your apartment if you’re lucky enough to live on a high floor in a great area.
 Sadly I live on the 2nd floor so that’s not me.

 Want to go?

-Probably the easiet place in SZ to find.
-Go to Shopping Park metro station (line1/3) go outside and head to the TALL building.
+Probably the easiest place in ShenZhen to find.
+Go to Shopping Park metro station exit D(line1/3) go outside and head to the TALL building.